aretheregods/mws-restaurant-stage-1/README.md

 ## For Server Stuff

-Open a new terminal window in the app directory
+Open a new terminal window and go git (:P) the server

+Run 'npm i' in the resulting folder

-Run 'npm run start:server'
+Run 'npm start' once that's done

 Open localhost:8080 in the browser